clarissalabrum/math4610-1/chapter01/examples.md

 accurate approximate solution.
 It should be noted that it is not good enough to get a computer program running.
 If the program does not produce accurate results related to the original problem, the program really is note worth much.

-2. **Efficiency of the Computer Code: Question from the Boss - "Do you have an answer yet?"**  The implementation of any algorithm must necessarily be concerned with how fast results can be obtained once the algorithm has been successfully been encoded and all bugs (errors) in the code have been corrected.
+2. **Efficiency of the Computer Code: Question from the Boss - "Do you have an answer yet?"**

+The implementation of any algorithm must necessarily be concerned with how fast results can be obtained once the algorithm has been successfully been encoded and all bugs (errors) in the code have been corrected.
 Different methods/algorithms may produce the same result, but one method may require more computer time than the other.
 As an example of this concept, there are a number of algorithms for computing approximate solutions of linear systems of equations.
 There are a variety of algorithms that can be used to compute solutions of linear systems of equations.
 If two methods for approximate solution of some problem are proposed and both produce an accurate approximate solution, the next question is which method completes the task in the shortest amount of time.
 Most scientists want the results as quickly as possible so that decisions may be made from the output.

-Question from the Boss: "How fast can you produce an answer for me?"

 3. **Robustness of the Algorithm:** Computational mathematicians try to build computer codes from algorithms with the idea of solving the largest possible class of mathematical problems.
 For example, numerical methods for approximating solutions of